bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 It's good to be here.
 Thank you.

+## Silent Payments

 Aaron: 00:00:55

-So yeah, we're going

-## Silent Payments

-to discuss silent payments.
+So, we're going to discuss silent payments.
-Yep.
 This is a proposal you made recently, right?

 Ruben: 00:01:01

-Yeah, it's a recent proposal.
+It's a recent proposal.

 Aaron: 00:01:04

-Yeah.
 So you proposed this a couple of months ago, but I think the general idea is also older, right?

 Ruben: 00:01:09